 There would be no event without some entries regarding ‘Casa Zonin’.

 Zonin, Prosecco Cuvee 1821, NV- It also got the “Certificate of Merit” by the Jury.
 It is a blend of different grapes, dry, floral bouquet with a distinctive aroma of citrus fruit.

 The other two entries who also got the “Certificate of Merit” by Jury are:

 Feudo Principi di Butera, Nero D’Avola IGT, 2011, from Sicily, and Ca’ Bolani, Altrusio Refoso Friuli Aquileia DOC, 2007.
 I can only say that the Nero d’Avola was exceptional, and the Refoso from Friuli had a great aroma.

-Another Prosecco who won the “Certificate of Merit” by Jury, was
+Another Prosecco which won the “Certificate of Merit” by Jury, was :

 And at last, some very interesting proposition from the tiny island of Pantelleri, off the coast of Sicily.
 Kuddia Gialla, Bianco IGT Sicilia 2011- As the name implies, a dry white wine, straw-yellow color, very aromatic and smooth finish.

 Passito di Pantelleria DOC, 2008 – It was awarded the “Certificate of Merit” by the Jury.
 A superb dessert wine to die for! – Drink Up America!

 Salute!-(c) Daniele Matteo.
 Food & Wine Editor- 2014.